Day 1: Melbourne to Bendigo

 The towns and villages between Melbourne and Bendigo are renowned for their antique shops that overflow with treasures, including furniture, silver, china, paintings and bric-a-brac, and for their abundance of gourmet restaurants and wineries.

 Weave your way through the tree-lined streets and magnificent gardens of Mount Macedon.
 Call in to sample local wines at the cellar doors of boutique wineries.
-At the summit of the mountain, a short walk from the car park, you'll find the Memorial Cross and several lookouts, from which you can see as far as Melbourne on a clear day.
+At the summit of the mountain in Macedon Regional Park, a short walk from the car park, you'll find the Memorial Cross and several lookouts, from which you can see as far as Melbourne on a clear day.

 Next, explore Hanging Rock, the haunting backdrop to the book (and film) Picnic at Hanging Rock, and nearby Woodend, a town with a historic streetscape featuring a number of heritage buildings and a clock tower.